-Phenylketonuria (PKU) is a rare genetic condition in which the body cannot break down the essential amino acid phenylalanine.
+Phenylketonuria (PKU) is a rare genetic condition that causes an amino acid called phenylalanine to build up in the body.
 Amino acids are the building blocks of protein.
-Phenylalanine is found in all proteins and in some artificial sweeteners.
-Your body uses the enzyme phenylalanine hydroxylase to convert phenylalanine to tyrosine, a nonessential amino acid.
-Tyrosine is necessary for your body to make neurotransmitters like epinephrine, norepinephrine, and dopamine.
+Phenylalanine is found in all proteins and some artificial sweeteners.
+Your body uses an enzyme called phenylalanine hydroxylase to convert phenylalanine into tyrosine, a nonessential amino acid.
+Your body needs tyrosine to create neurotransmitters, such as epinephrine, norepinephrine, and dopamine.

-Symptoms of PKU can range from mild to severe.
+PKU symptoms can range from mild to severe.
 The most severe form of this disorder is known as classic PKU.
-An infant with classic PKU may appear normal for the first few months of his or her life.
-If the child is not treated for PKU during this time, he or she will begin to develop symptoms such as:
+An infant with classic PKU may appear normal for the first few months of their life.
+If the baby isn’t treated for PKU during this time, they’ll start to develop the following symptoms:

 - stunted growth

-- a distinct odor in breath, skin, or urine that is often described as musty
+- a musty odor of their breath, skin, or urine

-A less severe form of this disorder is called variant PKU or non-PKU hyperphenylalaninemia (having too much phenylalanine Children with this form of the disorder may have only mild symptoms, but they will need to follow a special diet to prevent mental retardation.
+A less severe form of PKU is called variant PKU or non-PKU hyperphenylalaninemia.
+This occurs when the baby has too much phenylalanine in their body.
+Infants with this form of the disorder may have only mild symptoms, but they’ll need to follow a special diet to prevent intellectual disabilities.

-- irreversible brain damage and mental retardation within the first few months of life
+- irreversible brain damage and intellectual disabilities within the first few months of life

 - behavioral problems and seizures in older children

 Once a specific diet and other necessary treatments are started, symptoms start to diminish.
 People with PKU who properly manage their diet usually don’t show any symptoms.